-- 1. Check all disc indicators to make sure no discs are operating. - 2.
+- 1. Check all disk indicators to make sure no disks are operating. - 2.
 Turn the computer upside down.

-Wait for all disc indicators to go out before you turn over the computer and be careful to lay the computer down gently.
+Wait for all disk indicators to go out before you turn over the computer and do not lay the computer down gently.
 Shock can damage the HDD or other components.

-- 3. Remove the screw near the icon securing the Slim Select Bay. - Make sure the screw in the Slim Select Bay lock is set in the hole for the unlock position. - 5.
+- 3. Remove the screw near the icon securing the Slim Select Bay. - 4.
+Make sure the screw in the Slim Select Bay lock is set in the hole for the unlock position. - 5.
 Slide the Slim Select Bay latch to the unlock position. - 6.
 Grasp the DVD-ROM drive and slide it out.